wasauce/AirCloud-arduino/README.md

    Connect the USB cable to the AirCloud and to a power source.

    The AirCloud should now light up with 4 purple lights.
+If it does not -- hit the reset button on the back (see instructions below for how to reset)

    ![IMG_1376](https://user-images.githubusercontent.com/41729/130365055-9d876e0d-0a79-4687-b868-61872e68e190.jpeg)